Driving in Kuwait

 This one was a Nissan SUV.

-The other day I was cruising on a side road — not at 150 — when my intuition told me that because there was a boulevard in the middle with trees that there might be a pedestrian or someting.
-Well I eased up on the gas and sure enough, out of the shadows, making a dash.
-Well of course, he was OK.
+The other day, I was cruising on a side road — not at 150 — when my intuition told me that because there was a boulevard in the middle with trees, there might be a pedestrian or something.
+Well, I eased up on the gas and, sure enough, out of the shadows, making a dash.
+Well, of course, he was OK.
 This time.

-Lose concentration for a minute and you are sure to be ploughed down by a raving lunatic in a hulking SUV.
-As the article said in the Friday Kuwait Times, Cars lher love to wrap themselves areound lampposts, kiss the derriere of the vehicle in front and hug pedestrians.
+Lose concentration for a minute, and you are sure to be ploughed down by a raving lunatic in a hulking SUV.
+As the article said in the Friday Kuwait Times, Cars love to wrap themselves around lampposts, kiss the derriere of the vehicle in front and hug pedestrians.
 How sweet.

 What else?

-• Some drivers thingk the lanes in the road run in a zig zag course.
-A clogged road is a clogged road, the dont’ get there much faster!
+• Some drivers think the lanes in the road run in a zig-zag course.
+A clogged road is a clogged road, they dont’ get there much faster!

-• Flashing head lights high beams.
+• Flashing headlights high beams.
 This is very common.
-Fly in the left lane close to 200 kmh flashing the high beams (using the ‘dipper’).
-And they won’t back down even though the left lane is full, they still think you should pull over.
+Fly in the left lane close to 200 km/h, flashing the high beams (using the ‘dipper’).
+And they won’t back down even though the left lane is full.
+They still think you should pull over.
 And the other day I saw a famous one.
-They flashed the car and it pulled into the middle lane then they remembered that they had to turn right so crossed over to the right, almost hitting the car that just moved over and turned right.
+They flashed the car, and it pulled into the middle lane.
+Then they remembered that they had to turn right, so they crossed over to the right, almost hitting the car that just moved over and turned right.

 • Xenon lights are also flashed.
 This is almost blinding.

-• Road design is very bad, lanes disappear and people just move over, ladies with veils and no peripheral vision, or men in a headdress, just move without looking.
-Or signs can’t be seen because they are not clear or the greenery is overgrown.
+• The road design is very bad.
+Lanes disappear, and people just move over.
+Ladies with veils and no peripheral vision or men in headdresses move without looking.
+Signs can’t be seen because they are not clear or the greenery is overgrown.

 • Left turn at a light.
 Well, let’s see.
 Far left lane, mandatory.
-Next lane like normal turn or straight.
-And the third lane, optional left turn if busy. so don’t think of going straight in the second lane.
-I did that and the bozo on my right who should only go straight honked at me as if I was in the wrong.
+Next lane like a normal turn or straight.
+In the third lane, there is an optional left turn if it is busy. so don’t think of going straight in the second lane.
+I did that, and the driver on my right, who should only go straight, honked at me as if I was in the wrong.

-• Cell phones, well sometimes people slow down, or they fly past you then slow as they talk on the phone.
+• Cell phones, well, sometimes people slow down, or they fly past you and then slow down as they talk on the phone.
 And we all know how well people drive well on the phone.

-• And, last but not least.
+• And last but not least.
 You sometimes see kids on quads bombing along the side roads or the odd motorcycle zooming by.
-Today’s paper shows a couple of kids going down the street doing a wheelie.
+Today’s paper shows two kids going down the street doing a wheelie.

 So what to do?
-Drive defensively with the right amount of agression.
+Drive defensively with the right amount of aggression.
 What does that mean?

 • Scanning and scanning as if at war.
-Anticpate idiot moves everywhere due to agression and incompetence.
-You’ve got drivers from Kuwait, Bangladesh and you name it.
+Anticipate idiot moves everywhere due to aggression and incompetence.

 • Pedestrian crossings, forget it.

-• Speed, drive as fast as you think you can go safely. don’t worry about police.
-Ifthey are folliwing with lights on, and flashing, don’t worry.
+• Speed: drive as fast as you think you can go safely. don’t worry about the police.
+If they are following with lights on and flashing, don’t worry.
 Just let them pass.
 They always drive with lights on.
-Probably they are ont he way to an accident possibly fatal, there are not many donut shops here.
-Police cars been seen to move over to let SUVs pass who flash them also.
-Who knows maybe the SUV driver has more political influence than the police officer.
-Oh and if you are in an accident, you can’t move your car until the police come.
+Probably they are on the way to an accident, possibly fatal.
+Police cars have been seen moving over to let SUVs pass, which flash them also.
+Maybe the SUV driver has more political influence than the police officer.
+If you are in an accident, you can’t move your car until the police come.

 Wait, there’s more:

-• Nobody uses car seats, kids standing in the drivers lap or heads out of the sunroof.
-They should give car seats to new mothers that leave the hospital or not let them leave.
-That would never work, the doctors would have to do it or nobody would listen.
+• Nobody uses car seats, kids standing in the driver’s lap or heads out of the sunroof.
+They should give car seats to new mothers who leave the hospital or not let them leave.
+That would never work; the doctors would have to do it, or nobody would listen.

-• No daytime running lights.
-I keep mine on, and people flash me to be helpful, or the security checkpoints tell me they are on.
-So I turn them off then on down the road.
-The lights go off automatically when I lock the doors with the remote anyhow.
+• There are no daytime running lights.
+I keep mine on, and people flash me to be helpful, or the security checkpoints tell me they are on, so I turn them off and then on down the road.
+The lights go off automatically when I lock the doors with the remote, anyway.

-Final parting photo below.
+ul>The paper gives a final caution: as a pedestrian, if drivers beckon you to cross, be wary.
+There is always a blind spot or change of mind by the driver!The final parting photo is below.
 This is a crash in a residential area.
 How fast were they going?
-And they did it all by themselves like many of the crashes here.
+And they did it all by themselves, like many of the crashes here.

 car crash